Cost of Attendance

 The Cost of Attendance (COA) is the total estimated amount it will cost you to attend Franklin University during the award year.
 Your COA estimate can include costs for the following items:

 - Books and supplies

 Other costs allowed but not automatically built into your budget include child care, elder care, or a computer purchase.
 To include these items in your budget, you must notify the Financial Aid office of the costs and provide supporting documentation.

 These COA estimators are provided for consumer information.
 These COA models assist with the determination of your financial aid eligibility and include estimated costs of all expenses associated with attending Franklin University.

-- If you have filed the FAFSA for the 2013-14 or 2014-15 year and have received your award letter, please refer to the first page of your letter for the appropriate year to obtain your actual cost of attendance.
+- If you have filed the 2016-17 FAFSA for and have received your award letter, please refer to the first page of your letter for the appropriate year to obtain your actual cost of attendance.